ppy/osu-wiki/news/2023/2023-07-25-flag-change-updates.md

 ![](/wiki/shared/news/2023-07-25-flag-change-updates/banner.jpg)

-Flag changes have been disabled from the osu! community and from osu! support since December 2021, and for the first time since then they have been reopened — with some minor adjustments.
+The flag change process for the osu! community has been frozen since December 2021, and for the first time since then it has been resumed — with some minor adjustments.

 ### Changes